Pranay281202/Digital_CV/README.md

 ## Technologies Used
 - Python: Streamlit framework for building the web application.
 - HTML/CSS: Styling and layout of the web pages.
-- PIL (Python Imaging Library): Displaying images, including the resume and profile picture.
+- PIL(Python Imaging Library): Displaying images, including the resume and profile picture.
 Note:- Every section which may include certificates are clickable so please click on the text itself to view the certificates.

-Thank you for visiting my digital resume!
+Thankyou for visiting my digital resume!
 I hope you find it informative and engaging.
 If you have any questions or would like to connect, feel free to reach out to me.